Your cart is currently empty!

 Use your blog categories to improve your overall navigation system by:

-Just imagine now your blog categories are like the signs at the top of aisle 3 indicating the canned fish, soup, and sauces.
+Imagine now that your blog categories are like the signs at the top of aisle 3 indicating the canned fish, soup, and sauces.
 And your reader doesn’t want to spend their whole morning looking for the curry paste.

 Blog categories help your SEO in a couple of ways.